wernsey/rengine/DEVNOTES.md

 The scheme of pushing/popping states has some implications on the save game system.
 And on the sprite system I intend to add later.

-I need a Local version of the Game database for saving things specific to a particular state.
-I'm thinking along the lines of GameDB.local.set(key, value) and GameDB.local.get(key)

 ## Graphics

 My Bitmap module should have a `#pragma pack()` at the